across the world

 7. Centralize Contract Information Network:

 A common practice among businesses is to have a decentralized contract information database among different business units.
-This means that information stored by one unit is not directly connected to the information stored by another unit which can prove to be inefficient and can impede communication within the company.
+This implies that one unit does not have a direct connection to the information stored by another unit, which can result in inefficiency and hinder communication within the company.

 The network must be structured in a way that important information concerning contracts is saved in a centrally accessible system.
 Such a network will allow for accurate, reliable extraction of required contract information for purposes of dispute resolution or renegotiation.